 Incorporating literary devices into lessons?
 Try these ten poems to teach figurative language.

 While I appreciate poetry, teaching it does not come naturally to me.
 I must purposefully incorporate poetry into lessons.
 As I continue to stretch myself with poetry, I discover its depth and tools; I truly do enjoy finding figurative language in poetry.
 Plus, I enjoy finding the techniques normally associated with poetry in speeches or nonfiction.
-I’ve always known that poetry provides meaning to so many readers.
+I’ve always known that poetry provides meaning and symbolism to so many readers.

 One way that I teach poetry is alongside literature, a bit of a paired activity.
 I search for new poets from varying backgrounds and time periods.
 I typically switch up poetry every school year, so I have a vast amount of poems that I can recommend to you, especially for teaching figurative language.
 (If you want to download this list, I have a printable version in my resource library.
 I’ll email you the password, and you can download the list and many more activities.)